alickbass/SwiftyStoryboard/README.md

 ```swift
 let controller: SettingsViewController = Main.instantiateViewController(with: .Settings)
 ```

 Such approach allows us to distinguish different storyboards with different controller identifiers and give more information to compiler about our storyboards.

+SwiftyStoryboard by deafult take the the type name as the name of the storyboard file.
+For example, in this case it will take `Main.storyboard` as the name of the type is `Main`